Dolphin v1.0 Technical Report: Data Curation

 \subsection{Post-training data}

-To enable the model to possess expert-level ultrasound image recognition capabilities, we constructed a large-scale, high-quality ultrasound image dataset.
-Specifically, our data is primarily sourced from the following four aspects: (1) \textbf{Ultrasound textbooks and clinical guidelines} - to enhance the model's fundamental ultrasound recognition capabilities; (2) \textbf{Publicly available ultrasound datasets} covering classification, segmentation, detection, measurement, and other tasks - to improve the model's disease diagnostic abilities; (3) \textbf{General medical data} - to enhance the model's generalization and conversational capabilities; (4) \textbf{Distilled knowledge data} - to strengthen the model's instruction-following and formatted output abilities.
+To enable the model to possess expert-level ultrasound image recognition capabilities, we constructed a large-scale, high-quality ultrasound multimodal dataset.
+Specifically, our data is primarily covering the following four aspects: (1) \textbf{Ultrasound Knowledge-Oriented Data} - to enhance the model's fundamental knowledge about ultrasound; (2) \textbf{Ultrasound Diagnostic-Oriented Data} - covering classification, detection, regression and other tasks, to improve the model's disease diagnostic abilities; (3) \textbf{Ultrasound Domain Distillation Data} - to strengthen the model's instruction-following and formatted output abilities; (4) \textbf{General Purpose Data} - to enhance the model's general and conversational capabilities.
+An illustration is included in Figure \ref{fig:data_types}.